dkarunakaran/ROS-node-YOLO-v3-tiny/README.md

-# ROS node for YOLOv3-tiny on Jetson tx2
+# YOLOv3-tiny on Jetson tx2

 This is a tested ROS node for YOLOv3-tiny on Jetson tx2